reidiens/elf-practice/README.md

 # 'Hello World!' as an ELF file
 ### Generates an executable ELF file that says "Hello, World!" for x86 or x86_64 Linux
 #### This is a Linux-Only program.
-Mac will be coming soon, but Windows can forget about it 😂
+Mac will be coming soon, but Windows can forget about it XD

 ## Building